emilyst/hid-nx-dkms/README.md

 This driver should be considered **experimental**.

 It ought to be stable enough for day-to-day use.
-However, its various features, inputs, device names, and so on may still be subject to change.
-Compared to `hid-nintendo`, `hid-nx` does very slightly change the available inputs for supported controllers.
+However, its supported features, input mappings, device names, and so on may still be subject to change.
+Please read this document carefully if you experience any issues.

 It is my eventual goal to propose some of these changes to the in-kernel driver, but no proposal is currently in progress.